Eddie Hearn hints at ‘X-rated’ fight for Padraig McCrory - Irish Boxing

 “Irish boxing is a big part of what we are doing at the moment and that’s a big opportunity for Padraig McCrory potentially.”

-Irish-boxing.com now understands when McCrory Berlanga do fight it will be a DAZN headline fight in mid to late February.
+Irish-boxing.com now understands when McCrory and Berlanga do fight it will be a DAZN headline fight in Orlando on February 24.